 Prevention of Dog Vomiting, Nausea, and Digestive Issues

 Many cases of vomiting can’t be prevented but for those ones that can please look at these preventative measures.

 - If you are changing your dog’s diet.
 Use the gradual approach.
 A sudden change in your dog’s diet can be the cause of an upset stomach.

 - Make sure that you give your dog toys that can’t be chewed and swallowed.
 This can cause intestinal blockage or gastrointestinal irritation.

 - Avoid giving your dog bones.
 These too can cause vomiting and intestinal blockage.
 If you do give your dog bones make sure it is a large uncooked femur type.
 These are less likely to break into sharp pieces.

-- Avoid giving your dog food from the table (table scraps) as some of these foods are straight up toxic for your dog.
-Some foods such as chocolate, raises or grapes, xylitol, garlic, onions, chives & macadamia nuts are all bad for your dog.
-Also keep in mind some dogs with sensitive stomachs will not even be able to hold down most “dinner” foods.
+- Avoid giving your dog food from the table (table scraps) as some of these foods are straight-up toxic for your dog.
+Some foods such as chocolate, raisins, grapes, xylitol, garlic, onions, chives & macadamia nuts are all bad for your dog.
+Also, keep in mind some dogs with sensitive stomachs will not even be able to hold down most “dinner” foods.

 - Don’t let your dog eat from the garbage.
 This can increase the risk of gastroenteritis and toxin exposure as well.

 - Watch them closely to make sure they don’t eat any foreign objects when on a walk or out to play.
 Carefully observe them as if they were your baby!

 More Articles Relating to Nausea & Digestive Issues